-Considered the most beautiful city in Peru, Cusco is, besides beautiful, full of history and things to see.
+Considered the most beautiful city in Peru, Cusco is, besides beautiful, full of history.
 The city was built by the Inca Manco Capac in the 12th century to be the administrative capital of the Inca Empire, it was here that all the Incas used to leave, and many walls of their old palaces can still be found around the city.

 To help you plan your visit to Cusco, make sure to download the completely free guide to Cusco, you just need to subscribe, in there you will find more than 10 pages of information with a list of the best trails and day trips to take!

 20 Things to do in Cusco